nonblocking/mashroom/packages/plugin-packages/mashroom-background-jobs/README.md

 }
 ```

- * _cronSchedule_: The execution schedule for the job, must be a valid cron expression, see: https://github.com/node-cron/node-cron;
+ * _cronSchedule_: The execution schedule for the job, must be a valid cron expression, see [node-cron](https://github.com/node-cron/node-cron);
    if this is null or undefined the job is executed exactly one during startup.

 The bootstrap returns the job callback: